victorpujolle/Dynamixel_motors_API/README.md

 This repo provides an API for dynamixel motors written in Python.
 This can be useful for those who does not want to use the bugged and badly commented API provided by dynamixel or those who do not want to translate all there documentation for japanese to english.
+It also provide a API for controlling a robot made with this motors.

 ## Description
 This API comes with 2 classes :
 - DXSerailAPI which is the low level communication API.
 - ARM which inherits from DXSerialAPI and is here for the control of all your robot.
+- kinematics_generator makes all the computation of the FK and IK
+- the differents ._interface.py are interface used to control the robot, both the simulation and the real robot

 There come two others files :
 - utils.py which is for some utils functions that do not really feet in the classes.